Counselling for the winter 'blues' in West Devon

 “I talked about my feelings and what was happening to me.
 They listen.
 That is vitally important to someone struggling with their mental health.
 I honestly wouldn’t be where I am today without their help.”

-Alex Burrage, consultant psychological therapist from the South West said: “While ‘Blue Monday’ isn’t a clinical definition, people often feel less like themselves in the colder, darker months, making the ‘winter blues’ a real thing.

-“This is very normal – we all feel down at different times – but thankfully there are practical steps we can take that make a big difference.“If it’s really affecting your life and relationships, please know that you are not alone and reach out to talk to someone, whether that’s friends, family or a professional”

-All of the treatment and support delivered by Talkworks is available free of charge, funded by the NHS.
+All Talkworks support is free of charge, funded by the NHS.
 The service can be accessed by completing the online self-referral form on the TALKWORKS website, or by speaking to a member of the team by calling 0300 555 3344.

 Urgent mental health support can be accessed through Devon Partnership NHS Trust’s First Response service by calling NHS 111 and selecting the mental health option.